 Ask About The Local Economy

 Learn about the local job market and plans for growth in the area.
 It’s important to have a strong market if you want your tenants to be able to find gainful employment, allowing them to pay you rent each month!
 A community with a strong job market will attract more tenants and buyers, ultimately making it easier to rent out or sell the property when its time.

 Ask For A Floorplan And Additional Photos

-When choosing to buy a house sight unseen in Boise, you’ll want to be sure you have a floorplan of the property that is to scale.
+When choosing to buy a house sight unseen in Idaho, you’ll want to be sure you have a floorplan of the property that is to scale.
 You’ll want to be able to get the most accurate sense of the layout as possible in order to get a real idea of what the house is like.
 In addition, request additional photos of the property, not just pictures used in the listing.
 Listing photos can often be doctored making spaces appear larger than they actually are.
 In order to get a true sense of what you are buying, you’ll want some candid photos, covering multiple angles of a room.

 Don’t Forget The Yard

 Even if the house checks out ok, you’ll still want to know what you are working with in terms of the yard.
 Are there stumps to be removed?
 Foundations from old structures that need to be dealt with?
 Large tree roots that may lead to structural trouble with your house over time?
 There are a number of things within the yard that can affect the value of the home.
 When requesting photos and videos, don’t forget to see what’s outside.
 Knowing about the ground in which your property sits will allow you to get a better sense of the potential of the home.